alexpisquared/CI/Src/CI/CI.POC.B/ReadMe.md

-﻿#A private publish mode counterpart for the CI.POC.A
+﻿#A private publish mode counterpart for the CI.POC.A ..since there is no way to un-Public it